JeffBoss625/peep-rpg/info/attack.md

      a savvy dwarf to crush his exposed foot with a hammer.

 2. The attacker rolls for hitting their target.
-For small targets, the lightness and design of the weapon and lightness of overall weight of equipment increases chance to hit along with familiarity with the weapon, experience, training strength and dexterity.
+For small targets, the lightness and design of the weapon and lightness of overall weight of weapon increases chance to hit along with familiarity with the weapon, experience, training, strength and dexterity.
 Attacker advantages are compared with defender experience, agility, weight, class and so on to determine chance of hit.
 Trained fighters, thieves and assassins, samorai, get evade/dodge bonuses over other classes.